tfc/tfc.github.io/_posts/2016-02-18-what_is_a_type_trait.md

 ...and both use this function at compile time and at run time.
 This is amazingly useful, but it's not today's topic.

-Getting back to clumsy template syntax, we could have implemented it a different way.
+Getting back to bloated template syntax, we could have implemented it a different way.
 Many type traits need to be implemented this other way, because it's not always simple `true`/`false` situations:

 {% highlight c++ %}